tigerlcl/llm-sketch/README.md

   - logger.py
 - preprocessing
   - chunk_table.py
-- demo: experiment details for demonstration
+- demo: collections of experiment with each sub-directory as an experiment
   - slice-data: raw data
   - input-data: the noise added data as the input
-  - agent: agent chat history
+  - agent: code agent chat history (only for `prompt_type=sketch`)
-  - sketch: the prompt-based sketched fixing plan for solving the problem
+  - sketch: the prompt-based fixing plan for solving the problem
   - run.log: the log of the experiment
   - slice_report.json: the report indicates where the missing values are located
   - fix_report.json: the report indicates the imputation result